Slaveholders Listed on this Page

 Source:

-Slave Notes: Formerly owned by Lovett, in Bucks County.
+Notes: Formerly owned by Lovett, in Bucks County.
 Has a wife in Bucks County.
-Ran away from Philadelphia in late June or early July 1778.
+Ran away from Philadelphia in May 1777, and then again in late June or early July 1778.
 Text of the escaped slave advertisements placed by Turner:

 FIVE POUNDS REWARD.
 RAN AWAY from the subscriber, about four or five weeks ago, out of the city of Philadelphia, a Negro man named DICK, about four and a half feet high, 50 years old, has a lameness in his body; it is supposed he is gone to Bucks County, as he has a wife there.
 Whoever takes up the above Negro and brings him to the subscriber on market street wharf, Philadelphia, shall have the above reward and reasonable charges, paid by ROBERT TURNER."